ritatam/snakemake_ont_consensus_build/README.md

 3. <code>medaka consensus</code> for running consensus algorithm across assembly regions
 4. <code>medaka stitch</code> for collating results from step 3 to create consensus sequence

 Steps 2-4 (wrapped up in <code>medaka_polish.sh</code>) are the medaka polishing steps, and will be iterated for four rounds as advised by medaka documentation.
+This snakemake script will automatically install medaka package (defined in <code>envs/medaka.yaml</code>) in your working directory without requiring admin priviledges.
 The final consensus from the 4th polishing round will be renamed as *.final_consensus.fa.

 At the end of pipeline, the final consensus sequences of all samples will be merged into a single FASTA file (<code>all_samples.final_consensus.fa</code>) in the output directory.